John Boot, 2nd Baron Trent

-John Campbell Boot, 2nd Baron Trent, KBE (19 January 1889 – 8 March 1956), was the son of the Sir Jesse Boot who turned the Boots Company into a major national company, and Florence Boot.
-He was educated at The Leys School and Jesus College, Cambridge, and served in the First World War.
+John Campbell Boot, 2nd Baron Trent, KBE (19 January 1889 – 8 March 1956), was a British retail businessman, the son of the Sir Jesse Boot who turned the pharmaceutical retailer Boots Company into a major national company, and Florence Boot.

+Biography

+Boot was educated at The Leys School and Jesus College, Cambridge, and served in the First World War.
 In 1914 he married Margaret Pyman and had four daughters.

 The 2nd Lord Trent continued his father's expansion of the company.
 Like his father, he was also a philanthropist who was keenly involved with the City of Nottingham.
 In 1944 he was appointed President of University College, Nottingham, and, after it was granted full university status in 1948 as the University of Nottingham, became its first Chancellor.

 Following Lord Trent's retirement as Chancellor, the Boots Company endowed the Lord Trent Chair of Pharmaceutical Chemistry and Lady Trent Chair of Chemical Engineering in his honour.